alasca-association/tarook/docs/user/explanation/dualstack.rst

 -  specify ``subnet_v6_cidr``

-   -  this is the IPv6 subnet that will be created via Terraform
+   -  this is the IPv6 subnet that will be created via OpenTofu
    -  e.g.:

       -  ``subnet_v6_cidr = "fd00::/120"``